sdruby/sdruby/README.markdown

 ### Tasks ###

-- Atom feed of podcast episodes for iTunes, etc
 - Add support for image attachments via Paperclip
 - Update rake task to import old attachments into new setup
 - Add simple auth for editing/deleting podcast episodes